larry-oates/doomfire-wallpaper/README.md

 1. **Install with Yay:**

-  Install a prebuilt binary for X86 (faster):
+  Install a prebuilt binary for X86 ( much faster ):
   ```sh
   yay -Sy doomfire-wallpaper-bin
   ```